tokenika/eosfactory/docs/source/cases/registering_to_testnode.md

 <pre>
 The following account exists in the blockchain of the testnode.
 It is used, in this article, for testing.
-It is reffered to as the 'testing account'.
+It is referred to as the 'testing account'.
 </pre>

 <pre>
-Accout Name: dgxo1uyhoytn
+Account Name: dgxo1uyhoytn
 Owner Public Key: EOS8AipFftYjovw8xpuqCxsjid57XqNstDyeTVmLtfFYNmFrgY959 Active Public Key: EOS6HDfGKbR79Gcs74LcQfvL6x8eVhZNXMGZ48Ti7u84nDnyq87rv